Last Updated: February 22, 2023

 Zadar Sea Organ

 At the edge, go left until you see the stairs that go into the sea.
 That will mean that you’ve reached the Sea Organ and the Monument to the Sun, both of which were recently designed by a famous Croatian architect, Nikola Bašić.
 And they both light up during the night – something you’ll definitely want to experience.
-Plus it’s the perfect way to end your one day in this ancient, beautiful city.

 Day 4: Split